Violations Of Court Orders Can Have Serious Consequences

 Attorney Bruce Clement has nearly handled every scenario, such as:

 - Willful unemployment to avoid child support

 - Failure to comply with a divorce property settlement

 - Ignoring the parenting schedule

 The court has many tools and options to punish contempt and enforce orders.
 For child support or alimony, the court can garnish paychecks and levy bank accounts.
 The judge can also impute income or impose jail for a parent who is willfully underemployed.

 For interfering with custody rights, the offending parent might be reprimanded, a custodial non-custodial parent might be awarded make-up visitation time.
 The court can also levy fines and order the parent to pay attorney’s fees.
 For repeated court order violations, the Court’s options include serving jail time and curtailing or terminating the custodial rights of the offending parent.

 We Can Help You Explore Your Rights And Options.
 Contact Us Today.

-For experienced representation on either side of contempt proceedings, contact our experienced lawyer for a free, initial consultation at one of our three locations in Federal Way, Seattle or Bellevue.
+For experienced representation on either side of contempt proceedings, contact our experienced lawyer for a initial consultation at one of our three locations in Federal Way, Seattle or Bellevue.
 Call us at 253-357-5395 or email us.